Santa Rita, Pampanga: The reliquary

 The parish is the site where the Holy Relic of Saint Rita de Cascia is enshrined.
 The parish first obtained the First Class Relic of the saint through the help and assistance of His Excellency, Most Rev. Riccardo Fontana of Spoleto-Norcia, Italy, the archdiocese to which Cascia belongs.
 Archbishop Fontana forwarded the Relic through the mediation of the Apostolic Nunciature in Manila to Archbishop Paciano Aniceto who in turn handed it over to the parish of Santa Rita de Cascia on August 17, 2008.
 The First Class Relic is from the flesh “ex carne”of the Saint.
 As noted in its accompanying Certificate of Authenticity, the relic was part of the last batch extracted from the incorrupt body of Saint Rita on 20 August 1972.

 The reliquary is laid open for public veneration every August 17.
 St. Rita of Cascia (1381) was born in the Italian town of Roccaporena.
 When her husband and twin sons died, she entered the Augustinian Nuns.
-The next 40 years of her life saw St. Rita devoting herself to a life of prayer, and works and deeds of charity as dictated by the rules of St Augustine.
+The next 40 years of her life saw St. Rita devoting herself to a life of prayer and works and deeds of charity as dictated by the rules of St Augustine.
 At age 60, while meditating before the cross, a wound seeming afflicted by a thorn appeared on her forehead.
 St. Rita began boring the sign of stigmatization which is considered being one with Jesus.
 Because of the stigmata, she suffered in pain for the next 15 years which she courageously accepted.
 St. Rita died on May 22, 1457.
 Her intact and incorrupt body is kept and honored in the shrine at her hometown on Cascia, Italy.

+Education

+The Sta.
+Rita Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.